Alluxio/alluxio/docs/en/overview/Getting-Started.md

 ## Known limitations

-1. Currently, only one UFS is supported by Dora.
+1. Only one UFS is supported by Dora.
 Nested mounts are not supported yet.
-2. Currently, the Alluxio Master node still needs to be up and running.
-It is used for Dora worker discovery, cluster configuration updates, as well as handling write IO operations.
+1. The Alluxio Master node still needs to be up and running.
+It is used for Dora worker discovery, cluster configuration updates, as well as handling write I/O operations.
-3. Currently, Alluxio Fuse is not supported with Dora on Kubernetes with the existing helm chart.
+1. Alluxio Fuse is not supported with Dora on Kubernetes with the existing helm chart.
 The helm chart supporting Alluxio Fuse is under development.